In This Article

 Heat intolerance is a condition best described as a feeling of extreme discomfort in warm environments or whenever there is a rise in ambient temperature.
 The human body requires a steady balance between heat production and loss.
 However, there are lifestyle and health conditions that can upend this balance, leading to heat intolerance.

-In contrast to heat-related conditions like heat stroke, which arise from hot weather or excessive exercise, heat intolerance is usually the result of endocrine disorders, drugs, or medical conditions.
+In contrast to heat-related conditions like heat stroke, which arises from hot weather, extreme heat, or excessive exercise, heat intolerance is usually due to endocrine disorders, drugs, or medical conditions.

-The symptoms of heat intolerance will differ between different people but generally include:
+The symptoms of heat intolerance will differ between different people.
+Heat intolerance may cause:

-Hyperthyroidism is a condition in which the thyroid produces too much thyroxine.
+Hyperthyroidism is a condition in which the thyroid produces too much thyroid hormone (thyroxine).
 It may increase the sufferer's metabolism, leading to symptoms like sweating, irritability, and palpitations.

 Medications can alter the way your body responds to heat, making you more sensitive to temperature changes.
 This effect is commonly observed in allergy and blood pressure medications and decongestants.